hos-b/maledict/README.md

 ## requirements
 - python
 - pyyaml
+- jdatetime (for persian calendar conversion)

 ## bugs
-won't fit perfectly in all [small] windows because `window.getmaxyx()` always returns larger dimensions than the actual screen size, at least on i3. won't fix. resizing doesn't work for the same reason
+won't fit perfectly in all "small" windows because `window.getmaxyx()` always returns larger dimensions than the actual screen size, at least on i3. won't fix. resizing doesn't work for the same reason

 ## adding new commands